-There’s always that one friend who somehow beats you no matter what game you play.
-Every sport and activity comes naturally to them.
-Playing darts?
-They’re hitting triple 20s while you can’t hit the board.
+No matter what game you, there’s always that one mate who can always best you.
+Darts?
+They’re hitting triple-20s while you can’t hit the board.
 Bowling?
 They’ve got another strike while your ball is stuck in the gutter.
 How about a friendly game of Street Fighter II?
 You’ve been KO’d in seconds before you can even land a hit.
 Luckily alcohol can be a great equaliser in these scenarios.
-Exhausting everyone’s hand-eye coordination and increasing the enjoyment of losing tenfold.
-We’ve picked out seven of the best activity bars that combine booze and games in Birmingham, so you can challenge your mates and increase your chances of winning.
+And these activity bars in Birmingham are great at combining booze and games.
+So you can get ahead!

 The Custard Factory, Gibb Street, B9 4BG